SammySoAnalytic/Excel-Sales-Analytics/README.md

 ## Finance Report :

-- ** Objectives:**
+**Objectives:**

-    **1.** Track profitability over time and identify seasonal trends with detailed Profit and Loss (P&L) reports by fiscal year and month.
+* Track profitability over time and identify seasonal trends with detailed Profit and Loss (P&L) reports by fiscal year and month.
 [Link to P&L Statement by Fiscal Year ON GitHub github.com] [Link to P&L Statement by Months ON GitHub github.com]

-   **2.** Evaluate financial performance in different markets and allocate resources effectively with Profit and Loss (P&L) reports by market.
+* Evaluate financial performance in different markets and allocate resources effectively with Profit and Loss (P&L) reports by market.
 [Link to P&L Statement by Markets ON GitHub github.com]

-- **Purpose :**
+**Purpose :**
 - Evaluate financial performance comprehensively and identify areas for improvement.

 - Support data-driven decision-making and resource allocation based on accurate financial insights.